 - Renters are responsible for entering their information on Rhino’s website and paying for a policy that will cover claims submitted by you.

-- Rhino is responsible for paying out valid claims submitted by you under a Policy.
+- Rhino is responsible for administering the payment of valid claims submitted by you under a Policy.

 - Renters will be responsible for paying those amounts back to Rhino.

 - Both you and your renters are responsible for being responsive and providing reasonably requested information in connection with any claims.

 Rhino is, and should always be, an optional service.